xxfoundation/elixxir-server/cryptops/README.md

 type SlotEncrypt struct {...}
 ```

-If the incoming and outgoing data is identical, both input and output can use the same message structure.
+If the incoming and outgoing data is identical, both input and output can use the same slot structure.
 If that is not true, two Slots must be used.
 In that case, add the words In and Out to the end of the Slot names as follows:

 ``` golang